Florida Museum of Natural History: Tatham Mound

 Tatham Mound is a Safety Harbor culture mound located near the Withlacoochee River in Citrus County.
 The site was also in use at the time of the Soto entrada as evidenced by numerous Spanish artifacts dating to mid-16th century.
 The collections include Safety Harbor ceramic vessels, Pinellas points and other lithic tools, and many shell artifacts: gorget, celt, dippers, and beads.
 Spanish artifacts include: metal beads and pendants, Nueva Cadiz and other glass beads, and metal artifacts including chisels, spikes, and armor fragments.

 Donated private collections

-Private collections donated by individuals and families represent an important aspect of the Florida Archeology collections.
+Private collections donated by individuals and families represent an important aspect of the Florida Archaeology collections.
 These collections include provenanced artifacts from all over Florida and a limited amount of material from other areas of North America.
 Many of these collections are from well-known sites and are valuable sources of exhibit quality artifacts and research collections.
 These collections range in size from small surface collections from single sites to collections that cover large portions of the state and include thousands of artifacts.

 A representative sample of donated private collections curated at the museum includes the following collections organized by family name.